 Prior to his death, he had become an international media darling.
 The New York Times featured him in a story called “The Island Where People Forget to Die.“

 Moraitis also featured in other interviews including one with BBC reporter Andrew Bomford.

-Renowned celebrity chef and Diane Kochilas’ wrote a cookbook which dives into the Ikarian “food-as-life” philosophy and which includes dozens of recipes, photographs and stories from locals.
+Renowned celebrity chef and Diane Kochilas’ wrote a cookbook which dives into the Ikarian “food-as-life” philosophy and includes dozens of recipes, photographs and stories from locals.

-BBC Interview with Stamatis Moraitis
+Watch BBC’s Interview With Stamatis Moraitis

 Will you Support The Pappas Post for as little as the cost of a cup of coffee per month?

 Is The Pappas Post worth $5 a month for all of the content you read?
 On any given month, we publish dozens of articles that educate, inform, entertain, inspire and enrich thousands who read The Pappas Post.
 I’m asking those who frequent the site to chip in and help keep the quality of our content high — and free.
 Visit our Patreon page and start your monthly support today.